 WorkSafe is now saying that rollover protection is an appropriate risk control measure.

 Q. How will an employer know if there is a risk of rollover?

 That is a decision for employers as they fully understand under what circumstances a quad bike will be used at their workplace.
-However, WorkSafe is developing a risk assessment tool that will help employers determine if rollover protection is required.
+However, WorkSafe is developing a risk assessment tool that will help employers assess the risk of rollover and determine if rollover protection is required.

 Q. When will WorkSafe begin enforcing this new approach?

 WorkSafe is continuing to explain its revised safety strategy to employer groups and industry stakeholders.
-This is expected to take 12-18 months, so compliance and enforcement activities would not begin until this has been completed.
+This is expected to take 12-18 months from March 2016, so compliance and enforcement activities would not begin until this has been completed.